rohit-sahoo/ArguSense-Elevating_Argument_Evaluation/README.md

 1. Define training arguments including output directory, learning rate, batch sizes, and others.
 2. Load a pre-trained sequence classification model (AutoModelForSequenceClassification) with the specified number of labels.
 3. Create a Trainer object to handle training and evaluation, passing the model, training arguments, datasets, and tokenizer.

+### Testing and Evaluation:

+For testing and evaluation, the project employs the multi-class logarithmic loss, commonly known as log loss.
+This metric is utilized to assess the quality of predictions made by the classification model.

+In the context of this project:
+1. Each row in the test dataset is assigned a true effectiveness label, representing the actual category of the argumentative element.
+2. The model predicts the probabilities that an observation belongs to each effectiveness label category.
+3. The log loss formula is employed to quantify the disparity between the predicted probabilities and the true labels.

+Log loss:

+log loss = -1/N * ∑(i=1 to N) ∑(j=1 to M) y_{ij} * log(p_{ij})

+Where:
+- N is the number of rows in the test set.
+- M is the number of class labels (in this case, the number of effectiveness categories).
+- yij is 1 if observation i is in class j and 0 otherwise.
+- pi,j is the predicted probability that observation i belongs to class j.

+**Accuracy is 0.65 Log Loss for argument classification**